Bluetooth Mesh Networking Learning Center

 - Extending the range of connections from gateways or mobile clients with multi-hop communication

-- Increase network scale and nodes with mesh topology
+- Increase network scalability and node counts with mesh topology

-- Provide state-of-the-art security with dual-layer security and communications which are authenticated, encrypted and obfuscated
+- Provide state-of-the-art security with dual-layer security and communications authenticated, encrypted and obfuscated

 - Combine mesh networking and Bluetooth beaconing and phone connectivity